ObliviousMessageRetrieval/ObliviousMessageRetrieval/README.md

-sudo apt-get install autoconf # if no autoconf sudo apt-get install cmake # if no cmake sudo apt-get install libgmp3-dev # if no gmp sudo apt-get install libntl-dev=11.4.3-1build1 # if no ntl sudo apt-get install unzip # if no unzip
+sudo apt-get install autoconf # if no autoconf sudo apt-get install cmake # if no cmake sudo apt-get install libgmp3-dev # if no gmp sudo apt-get install libntl-dev # if no ntl; specify version to be 11.4.3-1build1 if not found sudo apt-get install unzip # if no unzip

 # If you have the DOS_code.zip directly, put it under ~/OMR and unzip it into ObliviousMessageRetrieval dir, otherwise: